ucsb-cs148-w25/pj06-studyconnect/team/LEARNING.md

 Allen: learn more Next.js, testing using Jest </br>
 Shelly: learn Google OAuth and how that works with Firebase to enable login </br>
 Hannah: watch YouTube video on learning Next.js, read up on documentation of UCSB API </br>

+# Interactions on js_help
+Wesley: Posted Material UI, which contains open source React components.
+Maria: Posted a Youtube course on building a fullstack app on Next.js